 It allows food manufacturers to have confidence in the products they produce – ensuring they make consistently high-quality and safe products, which helps reduce product recalls and customer complaints.
 Manufacturers know that any ingredients or raw materials they buy to use within their own products are also safe.

 Retailers can be assured that the consumer products they sell meet high food safety and quality standards.

 Who needs to be BRC Food Safety certified?

 Ideally, each organisation at every step of the food production supply chain will be BRC Food Safety certified.
 This will include food manufacturers, raw material processors, ingredients suppliers, foodservice suppliers and wholesalers, logistics and distribution partners, and food packing facilities.

 How do companies become accredited?

-Each organisation is audited against the requirements by BRCGS approved certification bodies.
-An approved Auditor will visit the site, carry out a full inspection then provide a report of the audit results.
+Each organisation is audited against the requirements by BRCGS accredited and approved certification bodies.
+An accredited and approved Auditor will visit the site, carry out a full inspection then provide a report of the audit results.
 Auditors must be BRCGS approved and work for a certification body.

 Organisations which meet the standard will be provided with their certification.
 If any non-conformances are identified, the organisation must implement the required corrective actions.

 Food safety and quality is one of the most important issues for any food manufacturer.
 Dedicated quality assurance and technical teams exist solely to ensure their products are high-quality and safe.

 Each food manufacturing business will have a Technical Manager or Quality Assurance Manager who will be responsible for overall product safety and ensuring a food safety culture is implemented.